DonSaul/CLPLDOTNETTASKS/Homework-1/readme.md

    - Enter your name and age when prompted.
 3. **Circle Calculations:**
    - Enter the radius of a circle when prompted.
+4. **Intuitive User Interface:**
+    Designed with a focus on user-centric interaction, making it engaging and straightforward for users of all technical backgrounds.

 ## Example prompt
 ```